-- Private fueling site with triple-walled tank, catch - Design storm water collection such that storm water does not discharge directly to storm drains from the vehicle fueling area, AST filling area, or tank fueling area (if applicable). - Provide fueling island(s) with a fueling pad (pg.
-30).
+Design stormwater collection such that stormwater does not discharge directly to storm drains from the vehicle fueling area, AST filling area, or tank fueling area (if applicable).

+Private fueling site with triple-walled tank, catch basin, and separator (left background).
+Photo credit: Panhandle Health District

+- Provide fueling island(s) with a fueling pad (pg.
+32).
 Drainage on the fueling pad must be directed to a sealed vault or through an oil-water separator and into a properly maintained vegetated swale or retention pond.
-Design must prevent storm water run-on and run-off. - Design storm water collection system to allow vaults and oil-water separators to operate at full capacity during storm events (e.g. canopies, tank sizing, etc.). - Install breakaway hoses and nozzles on fuel dispensers. - Incorporate automatic pump shut-off thresholds to prevent fuel releases during drive-offs.
+Design must prevent stormwater run-on and run-off. - Design stormwater collection system to allow vaults and oil-water separators to operate at full capacity during storm events (e.g. canopies, tank sizing, etc.). - Install breakaway hoses and nozzles on fuel dispensers. - Incorporate automatic pump shut-off thresholds to prevent fuel releases during drive-offs.

-- Keep sufficient absorbent materials (e.g. Oil-Dri, absorbent pads, absorbent booms, etc.) on-site and in a location convenient for staff access. - Absorb small spills and overfills with absorbent (Oil-Dri, kitty-litter, etc.) by working the granules into the spill and then sweeping them up immediately and disposing of properly. - Train staff and maintain protocols for responding to small and large spills - If equipped with a fueling pad, self-inspect the pad to check for containment of storm water brought onto the pad with vehicles or by wind.
+- Keep sufficient absorbent materials (e.g. Oil-Dri, absorbent pads, absorbent booms, etc.) to address fuel spills on-site and in a location convenient for staff access. - When using granular absorbent to address small spills and overfills (Oil-Dri, kitty-litter, etc.), work the granules into the spill, allow spill to be absorbed, and then sweep them up and dispose of properly. - Train staff and maintain protocols for responding to small and large spills. - If equipped with a fueling pad, self-inspect the pad to check for containment of stormwater brought onto the pad with vehicles or by wind.
 Also check for blockages to gutters and cove drains to allow unobstructed flow through the system.
-Periodically test for water tightness of all components, pipe perforations, and piping joints. - If equipped with ASTs, periodically self-inspect AST integrity (e.g. record gauge readings or dip the interstitial space in an above ground double-walled tank).
+Periodically test for water tightness of all components, pipe perforations, and piping joints. - If equipped with ASTs, periodically self-inspect integrity of hoses and AST.

-• Follow all applicable drainage BMPs for oil-water separators, tank fueling areas, containment vaults, etc. Sites with a canopy and containment vault in the fueling pad or secondary containment must keep the containment evacuated and contents disposed of properly as described on page 25.
+• Follow all applicable drainage BMPs for oil-water separators, tank fueling areas, containment vaults, etc. Sites with a canopy and containment vault in the fueling pad or secondary containment must keep the containment evacuated and contents disposed of properly as described on page 27.